 Prepare a pumpkin flan for Thanksgiving.
 Use one can of pumpkin puré and the usual ingredients to make flan.
-It is a gluten free dessert that I made for a friend who can’t eat pumpkin pie.
+It is a gluten-free dessert that I made for a friend who can’t eat pumpkin pie.

 You can use regular milk if you don’t have evaporated milk and it will still be delicious.
-Another tips is that if you don’t have cream cheese, just add an extra egg.
+Another tip is that if you don’t have cream cheese, just add an extra egg.
 I did it once like this and it was less creamy but still tasty.
 The cream cheese gives that soft creamy consistency to the flan.
 Let me know in the comments how it goes.

-1 can (14 ounces) evaporated milk or 14 ounces regular milk
+- 1 can (14 ounces) evaporated milk or 14 ounces regular milk

-4 ounces cream cheese (half of block of cream cheese)
+- 4 ounces cream cheese (half of block of cream cheese)

-1 tablespoon vanilla extract
+- 1 tbsp. vanilla extract

-1 teaspoon pumpkin pie spice mix
+- 1 tsp. pumpkin pie spice mix

-Remove carefully from the oven and let cool for one or two hours.
+- Remove carefully from the oven and let cool for one or two hours.
 Then refrigerate for several hours before serving.

-To serve, separate the custard from the tray on the sides with a knife.
+- To serve, separate the custard from the tray on the sides with a knife.
 Place a large plate on top of the flan.
 Turn the flan over carefully so that the caramel doesn't fall off the plate.